 Academic Suspension and Dismissal

 SUSPENSION: You will be academically suspended from the University if you earn less than a 2.00 semester grade-point average while on Academic Warning.
-Academic Suspension prevents enrollment at PSU for two semesters.
+Academic Suspension prevents enrollment at PSU for a minimum of two semesters.

 Meeting with Your Adviser to Release Your Academic Warning Hold

 Academic Warning is not a punishment or the end of your academic career.
 The hold is a notification that it is time to seek help in taking an active approach to improve your academics.
 During the required meeting with your adviser, you may be asked to:

 - Reflect on challenges that led to warning

 - Develop a plan for success

 Email your adviser or call (814) 865-7576 to schedule an appointment.